-Notes: The figure plots the female coefficients in the baseline for general interest journals (Table 3), with field controls (Table A17) and when including controls for field and connections (Table A18).
+Notes: The figure plots the reduced-form female coefficients and the 95% confidence intervals in the baseline for general interest journals (Table 3), with field controls (Table A17) and when including controls for field and connections (Table A18).

 Notes: The figure shows the ranks of JEL codes fields of accepted papers by the gender of editors.